angarsky/diveintopython/learn/file_handling/xml.md

 ## Open XML File and Read Data with Python

 To read data from an XML file with Python, you can use in-built XML parser module.
+In this part we will learn how to parse XML data in Python by exploring popular Python libraries.

-The most commonly used libraries for parsing XML files are [lxml](https://pypi.org/project/lxml/) and ElementTree.
+The most commonly used libraries for parsing XML files are [lxml](https://pypi.org/project/lxml/) and `ElementTree`.

 ### Using lxml library

-The `lxml` library is popular and efficient for parsing XML files.
+The `lxml` library is a popular XML files reader, it is quite efficient for parsing XML data.
 You can install the `lxml` library by using the `pip` command.

 ```python
 from lxml import etree